-subject to $E[\xi(T)W(T)] \le W(0),$ $P(W(T) \ge W) \ge 1 - \alpha.$ (15)
+subject to $E[\xi(T)W(T)] \le W(0),$ (15) $P(W(T) \ge W) \ge 1 - \alpha.$

 Figure 12 illustrates the solution of this optimization problem.
-To satisfy the VaR constraint, the final wealth should be more than $\underline{W}$ within a given confidence interval.
+In order to satisfy the VaR constraint, the final wealth should be more than \underline{W} within a given confidence interval.
 However, to satisfy the budget constraint, the improvement of final wealth in those states must be compensated for by the reduction of final wealth in other states.
 This would lead to a decrease in final wealth in the states outside the confidence interval compared with the optimal solution without a VaR constraint.

-Figure 12 Optimal Final Wealth with VaR Risk Management
+Figure 12 Optimal final wealth with VaR risk management

-Therefore, rational investors employing VaR as their sole risk measure take a position that would result in a larger loss when the stock price falls below the confidence interval.
+Therefore, rational investors employing VaR as their sole risk measure take a position that would result in a larger loss when the stock price falls below the confidence interval28.

 Let us consider the effect of risk management with expected shortfall on the investor's rational decision.
-For simplicity, we redefine expected shortfall as the conditional expectation of loss given that the loss is beyond some threshold $\underline{W}$ .
-We define risk management with expected shortfall as limiting this conditional expectation to being less than or equal to some specific constant $\eta$ , which can be interpreted as the level of the investor's equity capital.
+For simplicity, we redefine expected shortfall as the conditional expectation of loss given that the loss is beyond some threshold \underline{W}^{29} .
+We define risk management with expected shortfall as limiting this conditional expectation to being less than or equal to some specific constant η , which can be interpreted as the level of the investor's equity capital.
 The formulation is given by